What you need to know before getting a website built or upgraded to avoid getting ripped off, or losing a lot more from false economy.

 SEO (Search Engine Optimization) is far more complex than just speed, which is why a site needs a lot more work to keep Google and Bing happy.
 SEO is something that many web designers know little about, and even when they do they rarely quote for the extra work (unless requested) so as to keep their quote low.

-There are of course advantages and disadvantages to both, but as a company we only use WordPress and Magento for our own projects.
+There are of course advantages and disadvantages to both, but as a company, we only use WordPress for our own internal projects.
 We simply prefer the flexibility and control over factors such as speed and advanced SEO settings that we just can’t get from SAAS platforms.
 For clients, we generally prefer to work with WordPress, Magento or Shopify, depending on their needs.

 Custom code can cost anything from a few hundred dollars to several hundred thousand (as was the case with one of my sites that ended up costing in excess of a million dollars over the course of a few years).
 Most sites though, should not need custom coding.

-With a CMS chosen and setup, the focus then turns to content.
+With a CMS chose and setup, the focus then turns to content.

 It is important to ensure that content, especially any sales copy, is written well.
 I don’t just mean grammatically well, but in a way that engages the reader, and leads them to take the desired action (eg buy something, call you, make a booking, visit your store etc).